 Remember that people no longer have the patience of waiting since most of the web loads at lightning speed.
 That is why viewers will bounce off your site before checking the details if the page loading speed is slow.

 3. Multiple Pop-Ups and Ads

 Today, there are billboards everywhere you turn, and TV commercials are running almost every other moment.
-That kind of advertising is causing people to suffer from information bombardment and escalating the situation through your website does not make things any better.
+That kind of advertising is causing people to suffer from information bombardment.
+Escalating the situation through your website does not make things any better.
 One of the hard truths you must accept is that people hate pop-ups.

 Therefore, if your website has intrusive ads, which distract viewers from what they are looking for on your site, your bounce rate will be high.
-The reason is that people tend to spend less time on your site if they feel that the ads therein are bombarding them.
+The reason is that people tend to spend less time on your site if they feel that your ads are bombarding them.

 Sloppy copywriting can cause such problems, and it happens when the writer or publisher links to your website in the wrong part of the copy.
 Incorrect links can also feature on the content of your site if a writer or publisher has no intention of linking to your website.

 Additionally, the presence of inappropriate backlinks may be an act of sabotage by the referring website through blackhat SEO tactics either out of spite or for fun.
 Failure to make necessary adjustments on such content before having it on your site will increase your bounce rate.

 The appeal of your website is an essential factor of consideration when it comes to reducing your common bounce points.
 Anyone looking for a particular product will go for the best, and that applies to your site as well in terms of appearance.
 As such, visitors will hardly stay on your website if the design is ugly or outdated.

 Why should your site remain in the ’90s if you know that it will not inspire trust among viewers?
 It is also possible to have an attractive website with design issues.
 When visitors find your website hard to navigate when seeking the information they need, it forces them to research elsewhere.